 How does credit card receivables financing work?

-A credit card receivables company will lend the retailer $20,000 and tack on a fee between $2,000 and $10,000.
-The retailer uses the money to buy the inventory.
-Each month, 15 percent of the store’s credit card revenue goes to the credit card receivables company until the $20,000 and fees are paid in full.
+A credit card receivables company advances the retailer $20,000, charging a fee between $2,000 and $10,000.
+The retailer uses the funds to buy inventory.
+Each month, 15 percent of the store’s credit card revenue is deducted until the total $20,000 plus fees are repaid.

 Who can get approved for credit card receivables financing?

-Credit card receivables financing services consider a business’s credit card sales to determine its monthly credit card revenue.
+Credit card receivables financing providers consider a business’s credit card sales to determine its monthly credit card revenue.
 They also look at the business owner’s credit score and a few other factors, including the following:

 Time in business (at least one year preferred)